uxtely/js-utils/proxy-fields-obfuscator/README.md

 ## Another Example
-In UI Rig, the Card data structure is like this:
+In Uxtly, the Card data structure is like this:
 ```js
 let CF = {
   id: 0,